 Effective Communication with Parents

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Using multiple methods of communication to parents/caregivers such as eNotify for emergencies, Talking Points, WhatsApp, Class Dojo, News You Choose email messages, monthly parent newsletter, weekly Friday Communication folders, school memos, event flyers, Schoology, and the BES website which contains a variety of information for students and parents/caregivers.
+- Using multiple methods of communication to parents/caregivers such as eNotify for emergencies, Talking Points, WhatsApp, News You Choose email messages, monthly parent newsletter, weekly Friday Communication folders, school memos, event flyers, Schoology, and the BES website which contain a variety of information for students and parents/caregivers.

 - Providing opportunities throughout the year for parents/caregivers to better understand the school’s goals for students and find ways to improve student learning by providing parents/caregivers a variety of workshops that focus on Tier I core instruction in the areas of reading, math, and science.
-Additionally, parents/caregivers can participate in BES daytime/evening workshops that provide them with information regarding their child’s progress report, interim, iReady Universal Screener, and other student data reports such as the NNAT, CoGAT, WIDA, and SOLs.
-Providing parents/caregivers with this information allows them to better understand where their child is performing academically, as well as understand the data points that schools/VA State use to assess their child.
-Additionally, ongoing feedback on student progress is provided through quarterly interims and quarterly progress reports that show specific areas of proficiency and areas for continued growth, as well as two annual Parent-Teacher conferences.
+Additionally, parents/caregivers can participate in BES daytime/evening workshops that provide them with information regarding their children’s progress report, interim, iReady Universal Screener, and other student data reports such as the NNAT, CoGAT, WIDA, and SOLs.
+Providing parents/caregivers with this information allows them to better understand where their children are performing academically, as well as understand the data points that schools/VA State use to assess their children.
+Additionally, ongoing feedback on students’ progress is provided through quarterly interims and quarterly progress reports that show specific areas of proficiency and areas for continued growth, as well as two annual Parent-Teacher conferences.

 - Maintaining our Braddock website with an abundance of resources for parents/caregivers to include, but not limited to: Grade level academic quarterly overviews, grade level newsletters, student approved academic websites, student-teacher videos, etc.

 Shared Responsibilities for High Academic Achievement